 With In-Store Product Replacement you are protected against dead or stuck pixels for the duration of IPR purchased on LCD Monitors, excluding physical damage to the monitor.

 You get a new replacement for defective hardware during the IPR coverage period.
-This means instead of waiting weeks (typically) for a replacement from the manufacturer, you will have your IPR covered system, notebook, or parts back within 3-5 business days.
+This means instead of waiting weeks (typically) for a replacement from the manufacturer, you will have your IPR covered system, notebook, or parts back within 5 business days or less.

 If your entire system is protected with the In-Store Product Replacement plan memoryexpress will ensure that you have a complete working system in the event of a hardware failure.
 This means that if a component such as your motherboard were to fail, but the same CPU socket type is no longer available we will also replace the CPU with an equivalent one that will work in the replacement motherboard.